 Lakeview School Council is made up of parents who are interested in getting involved at Lakeview and helping enrich the lives of students through special events, extra-curricular activities, the support of school and Board initiatives, and funding for school sports and academic programs.
 School Council is also responsible for providing a forum for parents to share their opinions and make recommendations known to the school administration.

-The School Council meets on the second Tuesday of each month of the school year at 6:45 pm in the Lakeview School library.
-Free childcare is available for school-age children.
-Meetings are open to all Lakeview parents.
+The School Council meets virtually on the second Tuesday of each month of the school year at 6:45 pm.
+A link to sign up for the Google Meet is sent to the school community a few days before the meeting, or you can contact firstname.lastname@example.org.
+Meetings are open to all Lakeview parents/guardians.

 The Chair of the School Council acts as the official spokesperson of the School Council.
 He or she may attend the Trustee’s Inter-school meetings and communicates with the Principal on a regular basis.
 He or she chairs the monthly meetings, and prepares the agenda for each meeting in advance.
 The Chair updates the Principal Profile on an annual basis, writes the annual report at the end of the year, and ensures that all other Council documents are kept up to date.
 The Chair may participate in regular communication with the chairs of the various sub-committees of council.
 The Chair may be a signing officer for Council.